Can Optimization Trajectories Explain Multi-Task Transfer?: Does Gradient Conflict Explain Impact to Optimization or Generalization?

 So far, we have focused our analysis on the {\it trade-offs} between different tasks within a fixed multi-task problem.
 While we often observe a trade-off in generalization between tasks in an MTL problem, we show that it is not clear from an optimization perspective {\it why} that trade-off occurs.
 However, despite being unable to explain the impacts to generalization, multi-task learning---and consequently, gradient conflict---has a significant impact on the optimization trajectories of all tasks.
 One potential explanation of our result is that multi-task learning pulls optimization into regions of the loss surface that single-task trajectories do not explore, such that comparisons between single-task and multi-task trajectories uninformative.

 In this section, we ask whether the {\it amount} of gradient conflict between a given task and the multi-task gradient drives the impact of MTL on the task's optimization trajectory, and whether this impact is correlated with task generalization.
 Intuitively, the higher the gradient conflict---i.e., the lower the similarity between the target task gradient and the multi-task gradient---the higher the impact of MTL on optimization may be, as the optimization path diverges more severely from the single-task gradient.
-Rather than analyzing the trade-off between tasks in a fixed multi-task problem, here we focus on a few target-task trajectories as we vary the auxiliary tasks---and therefore, the amount of conflict a target-task experiences---during MTL training.
-We are interested in whether the amount of gradient conflict experienced during training predicts the impact of MTL on optimization or generalization.

-We focus our analysis on a few target-tasks from CIFAR-100, which has a large number of auxiliary tasks to choose from; for a given target-task, we randomly select sets of auxiliary tasks, and train multi-task models with the target-task and each set of auxiliary tasks.
+We focus our analysis on a few target-tasks from CIFAR-100, which has a large number of auxiliary tasks to choose from; we randomly select sets of auxiliary tasks for 2, 5, 10, and 20-task settings (covering a range of multi-task sizes) and train models with each target-task and auxiliary task set.
 Changing the set of auxiliary tasks impacts both the amount of gradient conflict that our target-task experiences during training, as well as the ultimate generalization of the model on our target-task.
-To measure gradient conflict at each epoch of training, we measure the cosine similarity between the target-task gradient and the UMTG gradient (i.e. the actual gradient followed during training):
+To measure gradient conflict at each epoch of training, we measure the cosine similarity between the target-task gradient and the UMTG gradient:

-where $B$ is the batch-size used during training and $\nabla_\theta^{MT}$ is the multi-task gradient (\autoref{eq:mtl-gradient}).
+where $B$ is the batch-size used during training, $\nabla_\theta^{MT}$ is the multi-task gradient (\autoref{eq:mtl-gradient}), and $\theta$ is all parameters of the shared encoder concatenated into a single vector.
 To smooth out the impact of noise due to small batch-sizes, we compute the mean gradient similarity over $200$ randomly sampled batches.
 If an auxiliary task gradient has a high amount of conflict with the target-task, the UMTG will be pulled away from the target-task gradient.
 Thus, the similarity between the target-task gradient and the UMTG captures the average amount of conflict between the target-task and all auxiliary tasks.